Weather

 technically, you are not here.

-Someone else needs to tell this to the deep knowing of my heart.
+Someone else needs to tell this to the deep knowing of

 It won’t hear me when I say, she’s gone.